Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Are we likely to have heard of this name?

-Superman?
-Yeah, you fucking.
-He plays Superman.
-Fuckable.
 Well, that's the interesting thing.
-Is

-Okay, I'm trying to think of American, so you said American.
-Yes.
+Okay, I'm trying to think of American.

 Early, what are we?

-Oh, I have no idea about American 1800s.
+I have no idea about American 1800s.

 It's pretty great.

-I've put this up to vote a few times and it's always just missed out.
+I've put this up to vote a few times, and it's always just missed out.

-Oh no, because this is my choice.
+Well, no, because this is my choice, so I got to pick it.

-So I got to pick it.
-Oh, you took your own hint.
+Oh, you took your own here.

-Have you heard of Nelly Bligh?
+Have you heard of Nellie Bly?

-Oh, maybe.
 I think not.

 That's right.

-Because she was meant to sit in this seat.
+Oh, it's because she was meant to sit in this seat.

 Really?